enkidevs/curriculum/react/intermediary/hooks-i/state-variables.md

 ---
 ## Revision

-Which of the following is considered to be the correct way of updating state in a functional component?
+Which of the following is considered to be the correct way of updating state in a function component?

 ```js
 function Foo() {